 - You might miss the smell of roasting meat.
-As I said above, this is sometimes an issue for me.
-The aroma of roasting meat permeating the house on a Sunday afternoon is part of the enjoyment of Sunday dinner for me, so I don't always choose to use sous vide, even when I can.
-Yet even when I choose to roast meat in the oven, I can still use the sous vide for side dishes.
-(It's a rare day in the kitchen that I don't use sous vide for something!)
+The aroma of roasting meat permeating the house on a Sunday afternoon is part of the enjoyment of Sunday dinner for me, so you may not always choose to use sous vide, even when you can.
+Yet even when you roast meat in the oven, you can still use sous vide for side dishes.

 - As far as cooking meat--which is where sous vide truly shines--you need a method of browning.
 See below for a discussion of this.

 - And of course, there is the initial expense of getting into sous vide cooking.
 See below for guidelines on just how much this will run.

 How About Searing the Meat?
 Isn't that a Hassle?

 It's true there's another step in cooking meat sous vide: you have to brown it.
 Even so, this doesn't add a lot of work to the process.
 If you do it right, you don't even have to dirty a pan.